-But such Baptists as these are the exception.
-Taking our body as a whole, while it may be, and, we fear is, deficient in denominational zeal, yet there is in it, we firmly believe, a wide and genuine appreciation of our distinctive views, and a strength of affection for them which any extraordinary demand, or forcible appeal would not fail to elicit in a form adapted to unpleasantly astonish any who might have presumed upon this,-latent affection and dormant zeal are not enough.
+Taking our body as a whole, while it may be, and, we fear is, deficient in denominational zeal, they are Baptist institutions, a readiness in mount as applied to Calvary, but I beg M. A. yet there is in it, we firmly believe, a wide and genuine appreciation of our distinctive views, savors of their advancement and success, not the worst an "elequent preacher," or and a strength of affection for them which any because it is Baptist advancement and suc- "enthusiastic correspondent," or "able Editor" extraordinary demand, or forcible appeal would cess, a keen vigilance in detecting and prompt might make. not fail to elicit in a form adapted to unpleasantly astonish any who might have presumed upon their non-existence.
+But we need more than this,-latent affection and dormant zeal are not enough.
 We want not merely the fire that quietly smoulders till the winds of opposition fan it into a flame, but the fire that steadily and vigorously burns.
 We want an attachment for our denominational principles and interests that will not wait for some extraordinary event or important crisis to draw forth indications of its existence, but which will consistently manifest itself as a uniform characteristic of our body.